Human-Centered AI · NIST CAISI · Schmidt Sciences HAVI · Kenyon AI CoLab

 Common questions

-It takes the oldest human questions — what it means to be human, what a good life and a good society are — and operationalizes them with AI: building, measuring, and testing, not only critiquing.
-Jon Chun co-founded the field with Katherine Elkins at Kenyon's AI CoLab in 2016.
+It uses state-of-the-art AI and real engineering to turn the oldest human questions — what it means to be human, what a good life and a good society are — into quantifiable, testable models: building, measuring, and governing, not only critiquing.
+It is distinct from human-centered UI/UX design, from non-technical AI-ethics or STS critique, and from low-code digital humanities, and it works through radical collaboration across disciplines, industry, government, and non-profits.
+Jon pioneered one of the first such curricula with Katherine Elkins at Kenyon's AI CoLab in 2016.

 What does Jon Chun do now?

-He is principal investigator for the Modern Language Association at NIST CAISI (LLM evaluation and red-teaming) and co-PI on Schmidt Sciences HAVI (Archival Intelligence), one of 23 teams selected worldwide.
+He co-leads the team representing the Modern Language Association at NIST CAISI (LLM evaluation and red-teaming) and is co-PI on Schmidt Sciences HAVI (Archival Intelligence), one of 23 teams selected worldwide.

 What was SafeWeb?